 Itinerary for One Week in Paris, France

 Although 1 week in Paris may seem like a long vacation, there is so much to see and do!
-Our 7 Day Itinerary Paris is organized by neighborhood and formatted as a day-by-day sightseeing plan.
+Our 7 Day Itinerary for Paris is organized by neighborhood and formatted as a day-by-day sightseeing plan.

 Alternatively, travelers can use Uber, sightseeing buses or public transit to get around.
 We share more advice in the Travel Tips section below.